Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Introduction

+As a corollary, when $K{=}1$, we show GRPO is (up to clipping) effectively RLOO applied to the surrogate reward $F(\rho_\theta)=2\arcsin(\sqrt{\rho_\theta})$, a variance-stabilizing transformation of the 0/1 reward.

 \textbf{C-3.
-Reward-level regularization.} We interpret commonly used heuristics that downweight ``easy'' examples (those already solved with high probability) and upweight ``hard'' ones \cite{passk_bydance,team2025kimi}.
-We show that multiplying GRPO gradient contributions by factors such as $1-\rhohat$ is effectively equivalent to optimizing a regularized surrogate reward $\arcsin(\sqrt{\rho_\theta})+\sqrt{\rho_\theta(1-\rho_\theta)}$.
+Reward-level regularization.} We interpret commonly used heuristics that downweight ``easy'' examples (those already solved with high probability) and upweight ``hard'' ones \citep{passk_bydance,team2025kimi}.
+Concretely, we show that multiplying the GRPO gradients by $1-\rhohat$ is effectively equivalent to optimizing a regularized surrogate reward $\arcsin(\sqrt{\rho_\theta})+\sqrt{\rho_\theta(1-\rho_\theta)}$.
 More generally, this can be interpreted as a special instance of regularized surrogate reward maximization:

-where the stochastic training objective over examples $(x,a)\sim\Dc$ consists of two components: a data-fitting term $F$ (e.g., the GRPO surrogate) and an additive regularizer $\Omega$ that encourages maintaining some probability mass on wrong responses, thereby exploring alternative solution paths that may generalize beyond the training set.
+where the stochastic training objective over examples $(x,a)\sim\Dc$ consists of two components: a data-fitting term $F$ (e.g., the GRPO $\arcsin(\sqrt{\rho_\theta})$ surrogate) and an additive regularizer $\Omega$ that encourages maintaining some probability mass on wrong responses, thereby exploring alternative solution paths that may generalize beyond the training set.
 Unlike typical policy-level or parameter-level regularization, this form of regularization operates simply at the reward level.
 To demonstrate its use, we instantiate the recipe of Contribution~C-2 with entropy regularization, yielding a new tunable advantage-shaping algorithm.

-\cref{tab:algo_summary_adv} unifies the main Pass@K policy-gradient algorithms studied in this work.
+Table \ref{tab:algo_summary_adv} unifies the main Pass@K policy-gradient algorithms studied in this work.
 Starting from their advantage scores, we express every method (middle column, ignoring normalization constants and clipping) as $w_+\,\widehat{\nabla}_+ - w_-\,\widehat{\nabla}_-$, where effective gradient weights $w_\pm$ multiply the average empirical gradients over correct/wrong responses.
 Leveraging this unified representation, we reverse-engineer the corresponding population surrogate reward that each algorithm implicitly optimizes (last column).
-Conversely, using the forward-engineering recipe from Contribution C-2, we can map a chosen surrogate reward back to advantage scores, establishing a bidirectional relationship:
+Conversely, using the forward-engineering recipe from Contribution C-2, we can map a chosen surrogate reward back to advantage scores, establishing a bidirectional relationship (see also Figure \ref{fig:intro}):